turanszkij/WickedEngine/README.md

 ### Editor:

 <b>Update: I started working on a standalone editor for the engine using no other gui system than what the engine provides.
 It is still work in progress.
 Check it out: https://github.com/turanszkij/WickedEngine-Editor</b>
+You can import models exported from blender with the provided python script: io_export_wicked_wi_bin.py

 For the time being, Blender software is the editor program for Wicked Engine.
-I provide an export script which you can use to export to the wicked scene format.
+I provide an export script (io_export_wicked_wi_bin.py) which you can use to export to the wicked scene format.
 The script is also going to be updated from time to time to remove the known hiccups and bugs.
 - Names should not contain spaces inside Blender